mchughmegan/Professional-README-Generator/README.md

 ```

 ## Usage

+To view a video walkthrough of the application, click on this link https://drive.google.com/file/d/1c6jOkd26Dn45Bjda_fc7sKDg_FuE9qIe/view.

 In VS Code, the user will need to open their integrated terminal by right clicking on the index.js file.